jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

 ### 3 Interpretation
 (1) In this Act, unless the context otherwise requires,—
-  - **adult** —
-    (a) means a person of or over the age of 18 years; but (b) where a writ has been issued for an election, includes, on or after the Monday immediately before polling day, a person under the age of 18 years if that person’s 18th birthday falls in the period beginning on that Monday and ending on polling day
+  - **adult** means an individual of or over the age of 18 years
+  - **advance polling period** has the meaning given in section 171B
+  - **advance polling place** , in relation to an election in any district, means a polling place for the election maintained by the Returning Officer during the advance polling period
+  - **advance voter** , in relation to an election in any district, means a person who— (a) is qualified to vote at the election; and
+    (b) during the advance polling period, attends in person at an advance polling place and applies to vote
   - **approved electronic medium** , in relation to the making of an application or the providing of any information, means an electronic medium approved by the Electoral Commission for the making of that application or the providing of that information
   - **bribery** has the meaning assigned to that term by section 216
   - **by-election** means any election other than a general election